brucekyle99/Train-AI-to-play-chess-with-Deep-CNN-and-Pytorch/README.md

 Train-AI-to-play-chess-with-Deep-CNN-and-Pytorch.
-Use deep Q learning reinforcement algorithm
+Use deep Q learning reinforcement algorithm, improve with self-play